2 Classes (21 Units)15.720 (9), 18.704 (12)

 Topics vary from year to year.
 Students present and discuss the subject matter.
 Instruction and practice in written and oral communication provided.
 Some experience with proofs required.
 Enrollment limited.

 18.704 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by V. G. Kac.
+It will be available in the Fall semester, and will be instructed by B. Poonen.

 This class counts for a total of 12 credits.
 This class counts as a CI-M.